 These programs are available for upper-division undergraduates, graduate-level students, and non-UofM students.
 Students will earn UofM credit (usually 3 to 6 semester hours)in UofM courses and remain registered at the UofM while abroad.

 While some programs are residency programs, others are travel seminars that introduce students to various countries and their cultures.
 Most are offered during the summer session.
 Some are offered during winter break (December/January) or spring break.

-All programs are directed by UofM faculty members.
+UofM faculty members direct all faculty-led programs.
 Student and faculty members will have the advantage of a significant international experience that enriches the international flavor of the UofM campus courses.

 - International Student Exchange Programs (ISEP)